IT2901-24-2018/vapi/README.md

 Vapi is an API that gathers Norways digital roadnet, then segments it into reasonably sized road segments.
 We also accept input for production data related to road condition influences like weather and maintenance (snow plowing, gravelling, salting).
 This data is mapped to the road segments, and outputted as a RESTful API.

-Vapi was built by a team of seven students in their sixth semester of the Bachelor’s in Informatics programme at [NTNU](https://www.ntnu.edu/), as a part of the course [IT2902](https://www.ntnu.edu/studies/courses/IT2901) Informatics Project II, colloquially known as the bachelor's thesis.
+Vapi was built by a team of seven students in their sixth semester of the Bachelor’s in Informatics programme at [NTNU](https://www.ntnu.edu/), as a part of the course [IT2901](https://www.ntnu.edu/studies/courses/IT2901) - Informatics Project II, colloquially known as the bachelor's thesis.
 Vapi was developed for the [Norwegian Public Roads Administration](https://www.vegvesen.no/en/home).

 Additional documentation and information can be found in our [wiki](https://github.com/it2901-24-2018/vapi/wiki).
-As this is a student project, the wiki also contains a lot of administrative information that maybe isn't relevant for further development or usage.
+As this is a student project, the wiki also contains a lot of administrative information related to the project.

 Vapi was built with React (setup with [create-react-app](https://github.com/facebook/create-react-app)), and [Django](https://www.djangoproject.com/).
 The two were combined with [this guide](http://v1k45.com/blog/modern-django-part-1-setting-up-django-and-react/) by Vikas Yadav.
 Vapi is built as a multi-container [Docker](https://www.docker.com/) application, with huge thanks to [Christian Duvholt](https://github.com/duvholt) for setup guidance.